Package org.egothor.methodatlas

 Overview

-The application traverses one or more directory roots, parses Java source
+The application traverses one or more directory roots and discovers test

 For each detected test method the application reports: